sitek94/what-to-do/README.md

 - Sidebar with the todos that are in the queue
   - [Drag'n'Drop](https://svelte.dev/repl/b225504c9fea44b189ed5bfb566df6e6?version=3.44.2) them to the active area
+  - Use the dots as a drag and drop handle
 - App name: Learning Loop
+-

 ## Powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte)